Beachfront Lighting: How You Can Help

 - Reduce interior lighting problems by applying window tint at a 15% light transmittance level or close opaque curtains or blinds after dark to reduce the amount of visible light reaching the beach.

-- Place security lighting on motion-sensors.
+- Place lighting on motion-sensors when possible.

 - When choosing lighting for your coastal property, please remember these three simple rules: Keep it low, keep it shielded, and keep it long.